MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-entraid-via-ldap.md

 > * Configure secure Lightweight Directory Access Protocol (LDAP) for an Azure Entra Domain Services managed domain
 > * Enable WebLogic Server to access LDAP as its default security realm

-This guide doesn't help you reconfigure an existing Azure Entra ID Domain Services deployment, but it should be possible to follow along with this guide and see which steps can be skipped.
+This guide doesn't help you reconfigure an existing Azure Entra ID Domain Services deployment.However, it should be possible to follow along with this guide and see which steps can be skipped.

 ## Prerequisites